Munawwar/preact-islands-template/README.md

 You will have to do at least a couple of things to production-ize this template:
 1. You may not want to have a single preact context for the entire website.
 Each page having a separate context might be better.
 2. Optionally upload files from `/public` directory to a file storage origin (like AWS S3) and use a CDN to intercept everything under URL path `/public/*` (on the same domain as the express server) to point to the file storage origin.
 Remove express.js compression and enable dynamic compression on the CDN.

+## "No build" pros and cons

+Pros
+- Don't have to mess with a build tool

+Cons
+- Browser needs to support [import maps](https://caniuse.com/import-maps).
+- Long lived caching cannot be done (with absolute zero build step).
+Browsers will revalidate ETags and your server will send 304.
+This means more hits to the server / CDN.
+- On development, usually any file import()ed for SSR purpose is cached till the server is restarted.
+And restarting the server breaks browser-side livereload.
+To overcome this I am relying on an experimental [loader](https://nodejs.org/api/esm.html#esm_experimental_loaders) named `hot-esm`.
+This could break in a future version.

 ## Credits